footdabmommy/wse/docs/source/FAQ.rst

 Whats up with mending
 ----
 at its default state mending is too powerful to use so we have tweeked it to be a little more fair
-.. note:: mending tweeks are still activly being worked on and may be changed with notice
+.. note:: mending tweaks are still activly being worked on and may be changed with notice

 I keep hearing of an in game chat, how do I access?
 ----